 Click the musical note icon in the bottom right corner.
 When the audio is off, a line is drawn through the musical note.
 Click it again, and the audio toggles back on.

 About This Tool

 United Way and AARP have developed Do You Care Challenge to start a dialogue about caregiving.
 As you will experience, caregiving is challenging.
-Devon, Anja, Julianne, and Brent have busy lives with additional duties caring for Grandma, Vladlena, Aunt Mary, and Gerald.
+Sebastian, Anja, Julianne, and Brent have busy lives with additional duties caring for Grandma, Vladlena, Aunt Mary, and Gerald.
 You yourself may be caring for a loved one.
 It might be stopping by once a week or it may be a daily routine at home.
 You may have cared for someone years ago, or you may be wondering if someone will need care in the coming years.